 Building an IT Community

 As Associate Vice President and Chief Information Officer, Steve Fleagle provides broad oversight to the Information Technology Services (ITS) departments and facilitates campus-wide coordination, planning and delivery of services with colleges and other IT providers.
 He represents the university's information technology interests regionally and nationally.
 The CIO Office is the primary focal point for campus-wide IT initiatives and policy.
 It coordinates strategies and programs with the HCIS (Health Care Information Systems) organization, where appropriate.
-The CIO reports primarily to Executive Vice President and Provost P. Barry Butler with secondary reporting to Senior Vice President and Treasurer Doug True.
+The CIO reports primarily to Executive Vice President and Provost P. Barry Butler with secondary reporting to Interim Senior Vice President for Finance & Operations Rod Lehnertz.

 Role of the Chief Information Officer